MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/image-library-viewer.md

  ![Image Library Viewer Background](../../extensibility/internals/media/image-library-viewer-background.png "Image Library Viewer Background")

  The background color can be set to Light, Dark, or a custom value.
-Selecting “Custom Color” will open a color selection dialog and add that custom color to the bottom of the background combo box for easy recall later.
+Selecting "Custom Color" will open a color selection dialog and add that custom color to the bottom of the background combo box for easy recall later.

  ![Image Library Viewer Custom Color](../../extensibility/internals/media/image-library-viewer-custom-color.png "Image Library Viewer Custom Color")